 While Black Widow is a prequel to Avengers: Infinity War so wouldn’t be an issue, offbeat alien drama Eternals would have originally been released before WandaVision, as would fellow Disney+ series The Falcon and the Winter Soldier.

 With that in mind, it’s unclear which of these releases is now canonically set earliest (presumably, Falcon and Winter Soldier would have originally been) though it could be that this won’t be a major story point so can be largely glossed over.

-WandaVision begins streaming on Friday 15th January on Disney+, and releases new episodes on subsequent Fridays.
+WandaVision releases new episodes on Disney+ on Fridays.
 You can sign up to Disney Plus for £5.99 a month or £59.99 a year.